waxx567/working-folder/dashboard/PROCESS.md

 # The process to get the app to this point

+Build is a React JS frontend utilizing Tailwind CSS paired with a Python Flask backend.

 Original brief was to:

 Create a billing app for complicated billing.